pve/foobotapi/txt/cicd.md

 In line with the rest of this project we are using the GCP services, in particular [Cloud Build](https://cloud.google.com/cloud-build/docs/build-config).

 Cloud Build executes a build script, which is typically maintained in your software repository.
-The script can be started manually, but the more interesting case is to trigger the build whenever a new version of the software is committed to the source code repository.
+The script can be started manually, but the more interesting case is to trigger the build automatically whenever a new version of the software is committed to the source code repository.

-It turns out that setting up this trigger is slightly easier from the Google Cloud Source Repository.
+It turns out that setting up this trigger is slightly easier from the Google Cloud Source Repository, than from Github.

 We also want to be notified of build progress, e.g. through Slack.
 While StackdDriver does give us those features, Cloud Build surprisingly does not have that.
 Cloud Build just